 Roll and place the gems on.

 As your child is playing they are working on a number of skills – including subitizing which is the ability to recognize numbers on dice, tally marks, and hands immediately without counting.
-Games like this help to build that skill, they may not be there yet, though, and that’s OK, they will count each dot with every roll and that’s not a bad thing.
+Activities like this Christmas tree math game for preschool help to build that skill.
+They may not be there yet, though, and that’s OK.
+They will count each dot with every roll and that’s not a bad thing.
 Great counting practice!
 Picking up the small items uses fine motor skills, and, of course, let’s not forget good sportsmanship.